paydhi/QuestionsApi/README.md

 To stop app just run `docker compose stop`.

-To completely remove containers and networks, run `docker compose down`.
+To completely remove containers, volumes and networks, run `docker compose down -v`.

 ### What requests to send